Daremonic/payswitch-docs/setup-hyperswitch-locally/test-a-payment.md

 ---
-description: Make your first payment and refund through Hyperswitch
+description: Make your first payment and refund through PaySwitcher
 ---

 # 💵 Test a payment

 {% hint style="info" %}
-Here, you'll be making a Payment using your local Hyperswitch setup, via your preferred payment provider.
+Here, you'll be making a Payment using your local PaySwitcher setup, via your preferred payment provider.
 The open source repositories for Dashboard will be available soon.
 {% endhint %}

 ***